-2. Presentation: IHOP's fiscal quarter ends on the Sunday closest to the last day of each quarter.
-For convenience, we report all fiscal quarter endings on March 31, June 30, September 30 and December 31.

-3. Segments: Our revenues and expenses are recorded in four categories: franchise operations, rental operations, company restaurant operations and financing operations.
+- 2. Reclassifications: Certain reclassifications have been made to prior period information to conform to the current period presentation. - 3.
+Presentation: IHOP's fiscal quarter ends on the Sunday closest to the last day of each quarter.
+For convenience, we report all fiscal quarter endings on March 31, June 30, September 30 and December 31. - 4.
+Segments: Our revenues and expenses are recorded in four categories: franchise operations, rental operations, company restaurant operations and financing operations.